Baked Swedish Meatballs (Video)

 - 1/2 tsp. ground cardamom

 - Preheat oven to 400F/200C.
 Put meat in mixing bowl and allow to come to room temperature while you finely chop onion.
 I used my beloved Cuisinart Food Processor (affiliate link) to chop the onion, which worked well.

 - When the meat is room temperature, mix in onions, garlic, Veg-Sal, pepper, ginger, cardamom, allspice, and cinnamon.
 Mix with your clean hands just until spices and meats are well combined; don’t over-mix the ingredients.

 - Mist pan or grilling rack with olive oil or non-stick spray.
-(Baking on a wire rack with a baking sheet underneath it will make the meatballs cook more evenly and it also lets any liquid that oozes out drip down away from the meatballs.
-This is especially important if you use ground turkey.)
+(Baking on a wire rack with a baking sheet underneath it will make the meatballs cook more evenly and it also lets any liquid that oozes out drip down away from the meatballs.)

-- Bake until meatballs are slightly browned and cooked through, 20-30 minutes.
+- Bake until meatballs are slightly browned and cooked through, about 20 minutes for small meatballs.
 Serve hot.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions: